SeriousBug/ferrite-analytics/README.md

 # Ferrite Analytics

-This is a service for tracking user events in a way that respects users privacy.
+This is a service for tracking user events in a way that respects users' privacy.

 ### What is Ferrite Analytics?